PengTao-HUST/GDNB/README.md

 # GDNB
-This is a light package to implement the GDNB (giant-component-based dynamic network biomarker/marker) algorithm, which is a data-driven and model-free method and can be used to detect the tipping points of the phase transition in complex systems.
+This is a light package to implement the GDNB (giant-component-based dynamic network biomarker/marker) algorithm published in Communications Physics [Data-driven detection of critical points of phase transitions in complex systems](https://www.nature.com/articles/s42005-023-01429-0), which is a data-driven and model-free method and can be used to detect the tipping points of the phase transition in complex systems.

 ---